WebKit/Documentation/README.md

 ## Import Documentation into Xcode

-Open the WebKit.doccarchive and it will be automatically imported into Xcode.
+Open `WebKit.doccarchive` and it will be automatically be imported into Xcode.
 Running `make docc` will also launch Xcode and import the document.